 - Georgia Food Facts

 Early Georgia History Facts

-3. The Georgia gold rush was the first in America, beginning in 1828 after a farmer noticed a rock flecked with gold.
-Thousands of eager prospectors arrived, and the ensuing Georgia land lotteries led to the forced removal of Cherokee people from their land during the tragic Trail of Tears.
+3. The Georgia gold rush was the first in America, beginning in 1828.
+Thousands of eager prospectors arrived to try gold mining in Georgia, which led to the Georgia Land Lotteries and the Trail of Tears.

 4. One of the bloodiest skirmishes in American history, the Battle of Chickamauga took place in 1863.
 Today the battlefields are preserved by the Chickamauga & Chattanooga National Military Park.
-Encompassing 5,000+ acres in northwest Georgia, it is the largest and oldest park commemorating the Civil War.
+Encompassing 5,000+ acres in Georgia and Tennessee, it is the largest and oldest park commemorating the Civil War.

 Famous Georgia Icons

 8. During his time in Savannah in 1793, Eli Whitney invented the Cotton Gin, which went on to transform the American economy.
 After learning about cotton production and the painstaking process of cleaning cotton while in Georgia, he built a machine that could remove seeds quickly, effectively changing the game for the south’s cotton farmers.

 9. Georgia was a major hub for the Civil Rights movement.
 In 1957, Martin Luther King Jr. co-founded the Southern Christian Leadership Conference in Atlanta, which played a significant role in organizing marches and protests.
 The SCLC is still active today and remains committed to fighting for equal rights and justice in America.

 10. Jimmy Carter, who served as the 39th President of the United States, is the only president from Georgia to date.
 Born in the small town of Plains, he helped manage his family’s peanut farm before getting involved in politics.
 The former Senator and Governor is also a high-profile proponent for the Georgia-based Habitat For Humanity NGO.